carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/utility-world.md

 ## Utility Agent

-A `Utility Agent` is a special Utility Entity that helps your AI make the right Decision in the current situation and controls it to perform the Actions attached to the chosen Decision.
+A Utility Agent is a special Utility Entity that helps your AI make the right Decision in the current situation and controls it to perform the Actions attached to the chosen Decision.

-To convert a Game Object into a `Utility Agent`, you need to add 2 components to it:
+To convert a Game Object into a Utility Agent, you need to add 2 components to it:
-1. `Utility Agent Facade`: It is used to interact with the Game Object.
+1. **Utility Agent Facade**: It is used to interact with the Game Object.
-2. `Utility Agent Owner`: It will automatically create a `Utility Agent` when the game starts and manage it to make the right decisions based on the attached **Agent Asset**.
+2. **Utility Agent Owner**: It will automatically create a Utility Agent when the game starts and manage it to make the right decisions based on the attached **Agent Asset**.
 ![[../Attachments/UtilityIntelligence/Documenntation/UtilityWorld/utility-agent.png|center|400]]

-To create your own `Utility Agent Facade`, you need to create a class inherited from `UtilityAgentFacade`.
+To create your own Utility Agent Facade, you need to create a class inherited from `UtilityAgentFacade`.
 For example:
 ```cs
 public class Character : UtilityAgentFacade
 {